No More Aimless Scrolling! How to Learn a Language on Instagram

-Did you know that Instagram has over 800 million users?
+Did you know that Instagram has over 2 billion monthly active users?

-800 million.
-That’s a ton of photos, captions and epic hashtags.
+2 billion.
+That’s a ton of photos, captions, and hashtags.

 And it’s all available in more than 30 languages!

-Here’s how to take advantage of the best Instagram can offer in terms of language and culture lessons.
+So if you’re addicted to Instagram and want to use it as an awesome language tool, here’s how to take advantage of the platform in terms of language and culture lessons.

 Why Use Instagram to Boost Language Learning?